YourOnly-One/content/content/snoworld/en-ph/blog/posts/2022/20220312-ppop-convention.md

 +++
-title = "(Updated) The First PPOPCON Is Happening" description = "Are you excited for the first P-pop Convention?"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "(Updated) The first PPOPCON is happening" description = "Are you excited for the first P-pop Convention?"                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2022-03-12T13:08:45+08:00                                        # manually adjust to local timezone